 Persons with complaints of sexual misconduct and/or sexual assault allegedly committed by students, whether occurring on or off campus, should report such complaints to the Dean of Student Life Office.
-If the complainant wishes to proceed with formal charges through the SMU Judiciary, an investigation is conducted and the case is referred to the SMU Serious Offense Judicial Board, a group specially trained to hear serious offense cases.
-This board is composed of six members (three students, one faculty member, one staff member, and one non-voting SMU Law School faculty member, who serves as chair).
+If the complainant wishes to proceed with formal charges through the SMU Judiciary, an investigation is conducted, and the case is referred to the SMU Serious Offense Judicial Board, a group specially trained to hear serious offense cases.
+This board is composed of six members (three students, one faculty member, one staff member, and one nonvoting SMU Law School faculty member, who serves as chair).
 A hearing is held following the procedures outlined in the Serious Offense - Student Judicial Procedures section of SMU Policies for Community Life.
-Such procedures include opportunities for both the complainant and the accused: to attend the hearing and present evidence on their own behalf; to challenge any member of the Serious Offense Judicial Board on grounds of prejudice; to have their parents and one support person for the SMU community attend; to present either in writing or in person the testimony of witnesses; to cross-examine witnesses; to request to have her/his living arrangements (if living in campus housing) modified pending the outcome of the student judicial proceedings if the accused is living near the complainant; and not to have his or her sexual history discussed during the hearing.
+Such procedures include opportunities for both the complainant and the accused: to attend the hearing and present evidence on their own behalf; to challenge any member of the Serious Offense Judicial Board on grounds of prejudice; to have their parents and one support person for the SMU community attend; to present either in writing or in person the testimony of witnesses; to cross-examine witnesses; to request to have her/his living arrangements (if hiving in campus housing) modified pending the outcome of the student judicial proceedings if the accused is living near the complainant; and not to have his or her sexual history discussed during the hearing.
 However, evidence of a recent sexual relationship between the accused and the complainant may be considered if the accused asserts consent as a defense.
 In addition, the accused has the right to appeal the decision of the Serious Offense Judicial Board to the University Judicial Council.
 Students found responsible for sexual misconduct or sexual assault face sanctions imposed by the student judiciary ranging from judicial reprimand to expulsion.

 Filing formal charges through the SMU student judiciary does not preclude filing criminal and/or civil charges.
 Students who wish to file criminal and/or civil charges may receive information and assistance from the Dean of Student Life Office and the SMU Department of Public Safety.
-"THERE IS this to be said in favor of drinking that it takes the drunkard first out of social then out of the world."
-RALPH WALDO EMERSON-
+"We only want that which is given naturally to all peoples of the world, to be masters of our own fate, only of our fate, not of others and in cooperation and friendship with others.